 Again, I want to remind Grant County residents that all children 10 and under are free in 2021 with a paying adult accompanying them.

 I’ll add too that we have now finished the lower level of the Answers Center where we will have added a state-of-the-art science lab for student programs.
-Next year, we will start fundraising for a Tower of Babel attraction that we hope to open in three or four years, where among other things we will help people understand what genetics research and the Bible say about the origin of all the people groups around the world.
+Soon, we hope to start fundraising for a Tower of Babel attraction that still needs much planning, design work, budgeting, fundraising, Kentucky tourism and permit approvals, etc. We pray it will help people understand what genetics research and the Bible say about the origin of all the people groups around the world.
 I can assure you: it will be a fascinating, eye-opening attraction.

 Perhaps sometime in 2022, we will add an exceptionally well-done scale model of what Jerusalem may have looked like at the time of Christ.
 Also, for children we’ll create a themed carousel for them to ride, hopefully to open by next summer.
 These are just a few of the things we will be adding to our 800-acre property.